-The workshop is designed for those who are interested in the medium, technique, and philosophy of the classical art form of Chinese brush painting.
+This online class is designed for those who are interested in the medium, technique, and philosophy of the classical art form of Chinese brush painting and calligraphy.
 You will learn the basic brushwork, familiarize yourself with the texture of Xuan paper, learn about ink, and color application, as well as fundamental composition.
-We will focus our attention on landscapes, exploring the traditional approaches to the subject, including composition, color, perspective, and foreground/background relationships.
+We will focus on landscape as a subject matter for this term.

 What you will learn:

 Exploring the medium of brush, ink, Xuan paper, as well as colors

 Acquiring the four forms of art in Chinese painting